Aegean Paradise: Technical data and statistics

-The ship is of two 4-Stroke-12 cylinder Diesel engines by Pielstick with a propulsion of 6.568 kW.
-These engines uses two controllable-pitch propellers.
-The ship reaches with a speed to 20 knots.
+The ship is of two 4-Stroke-12 cylinder Diesel engines by Pielstick with a propulsion of 6,568 kW.
+These engines use two controllable-pitch propellers.
+The ship reaches with a speed of 20 knots.

-For the current supply, three Diesel generators achieves 1.600 kW (Apparent power: 2.000 kVA) as well as emergency generator which achieves 210 kW (Apparent power: 263 kVA) for the order.
+For the current supply, three Diesel generators achieve 1,600 kW (Apparent power: 2,000 kVA) as well as an emergency generator which achieves 210 kW (Apparent power: 263 kVA) for the order.

 The ship has eight passenger decks.
 Up to 650 passengers are accommodated in 326 cabins.